November 21, 2025

-Wherever possible, drivers are asked not to park vehicles on the streets during snowfalls as this impedes plows and may result in your vehicle being buried by snow.
-During the plowing of streets, a windrow may be formed across driveways.
-This is unavoidable, especially during heavy snowfalls.
-As the City does not have the equipment or personnel for a private driveway/access clearing, it is the owner’s responsibility to open access to the adjoining roadway.
-Clearing of private roads and parking lots is the responsibility of the property owners who must ensure that snow removed from their property is not deposited on the adjoining public sidewalks or roadway.
+Wherever possible, drivers are asked to not park vehicles on the streets during periods of snowfall as this impedes the snow clearing operations.
+While plowing roadways, a windrow of snow may form across driveways.
+Unfortunately, this is unavoidable, especially during heavy snowfalls.
+The City does not have the equipment or personnel for a private driveway/access clearing program, it is the owner’s responsibility to open access to the adjoining roadway.
+Clearing private roads and parking lots is the responsibility of the property owners who are required to ensure snow removed from their property is not deposited on the adjoining public sidewalks or roadway.
+Additional details are provided on the City’s website.

 December 18, 2024